 think it is going.

 - Keep this list handy.
-Fold this piece of paper and use
+Print this list out and use

 it as a bookmark in your text.
 Re-read it every few weeks.

 - If you feel the assignments are taking you too long,

 please come see me.
 The point of the reading is to help you